 Not before speaking with an attorney.
 There may be some benefits in certain circumstances to admitting you violated probation, but it is unlikely you will know if its in your best interest without first speaking to an expert.
 An attorney with a strong criminal defense track record, like those at Manshoory Law Group, will be able to properly advise you whether you should admit the violation or fight it at the probation revocation hearing.

-Please Call Manshoory Law Group for a Free Legal Consultation today.
+Contact Manshoory Law for a Free Legal Consultation today.